lauracrews/meltwater-advection-ice-freezeup/README.md

 SMOS-arctic-LOCEAN-SSS-2018-10-07-v1.1AT-7days.nc <br />
 SMOS-arctic-LOCEAN-SSS-2018-09-30-v1.1AT-7days.nc <br />
 ##
-Download the CryoSat-2 **dynamic ocean topography** data from the Radar Altimeter Database System at http://rads.tudelft.nl/rads/data/authentication.cgi <br />
+Download the CryoSat-2 **dynamic ocean topography (DOT)** data from the Radar Altimeter Database System at http://rads.tudelft.nl/rads/data/authentication.cgi <br />
 You will need to enter your email address to receive the data.
 Navigate through three pages of options and make the following selections, organized by page:
 1. Use the default settings under "Options" <br />
 1. Select the "sea level anomaly" variable <br />